 In a previous tutorial, we have been introduced to k-means clustering as an unsupervised learning technique.

-We have seen that this technique involves the automatic grouping of data into distinct groups (or clusters), where the data within each cluster are similar to one another but different from those in the other clusters.
-Its aim is to uncover patterns in the data that may not be apparent before clustering.
+We have seen that this technique involves automatically grouping data into distinct groups (or clusters), where the data within each cluster are similar to one another but different from those in the other clusters.
+It aims to uncover patterns in the data that may not be apparent before clustering.

-We have applied the k-means clustering algorithm to a simple two-dimensional dataset containing five clusters with the aim of labelling the data points belonging to each cluster accordingly, and subsequently to the task of color quantization where we have used this algorithm to reduce the number of distinct colors representing an image.
+We have applied the k-means clustering algorithm to a simple two-dimensional dataset containing five clusters to label the data points belonging to each cluster accordingly, and subsequently to the task of color quantization where we have used this algorithm to reduce the number of distinct colors representing an image.

-In this tutorial, we shall again exploit the strength of k-means clustering in uncovering hidden structures in the data, by applying it to the task of image classification.
+In this tutorial, we shall again exploit the strength of k-means clustering in uncovering hidden structures in the data by applying it to the image classification task.

-For such a task, we will be employing the OpenCV digits dataset introduced in a previous tutorial, where our aim will be to try to group together images of similar handwritten digits in an unsupervised manner (i.e. without making any use of the ground truth label information).
+For such a task, we will be employing the OpenCV digits dataset introduced in a previous tutorial, where we will aim to try to group images of similar handwritten digits in an unsupervised manner (i.e., without using the ground truth label information).

 Applying k-Means Clustering to Image Classification